This post may contain affiliate links. Please read our disclosure policy.

 Instructions

 • Heat the oven to 350°F (177°C).
-Grease the baking dish and place it on a rimmed baking sheet.
+Grease the baking dish with butter and place it on a rimmed baking sheet.

-• In a small bowl, stir the melted butter and brown sugar together.
-Spread evenly in the baking dish.
-Top with banana slices.
+• In a small bowl, stir the melted butter and brown sugar together until combined.

 Make the Cake

-• Add dry ingredients to the wet mixture and mix until just combined.
-Stir in the milk.
+• Add the dry ingredients to the butter mixture and stir until just combined.

-• Pour the batter over the bananas and smooth the top.
+• Pour the batter over the bananas and spread evenly with a spatula.

-• Bake for 40–45 minutes, until golden and a toothpick inserted in the center comes out clean.
+• Bake for 40 to 45 minutes, until the top is golden brown and a toothpick inserted in the center comes out clean.

 • Let cool in the pan for 10 minutes.
-Invert onto a plate and carefully lift off the dish.
+Run a knife around the edges, place a plate upside down over the dish, and flip in one motion.
+Lift the dish off carefully.

 Notes